How To Successfully Sell A House With Asbestos In Tampa, Florida

 How Realtors Can Assist Sellers of Homes Containing Asbestos Materials

-- Connect Sellers with Qualified Professionals – They have access to a network of certified asbestos inspectors and licensed remediation contractors to assess and address any health risks.
+• Connect Sellers with Qualified Professionals – They can connect sellers with health risk evaluators and licensed contractors to determine and remediate health risks.

-- Conduct Competitive Market Analysis – Realtors use local market data to price the property appropriately, even when asbestos is a factor, to attract qualified, serious buyers.
+• Conduct a Competitive Market Analysis – Realtors set a realistic, asbestos-adjusted price using local market data to attract serious buyers.

 Case Studies: Successful Sales of Properties with Pre-existing Asbestos